bgatellier/scodi/.changeset/selfish-adults-join.md

 "@scodi/greenit": minor
 ---

-Add compatibility with Node.js versions 21 and 22
+Add compatibility with Node.js versions 21 to 23